MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 definitions were stored the `Types.ps1xml` file in the PowerShell installation directory (`$PSHOME`).

-## Adding Extended Type Data to PowerShell.
+## Adding extended type data to PowerShell

 There are three sources of extended type data in PowerShell sessions.